qgis/QGIS-Documentation/docs/server_manual/services.rst

 TILEMATRIXSET
 ^^^^^^^^^^^^^

-This parameter allows to define the CRS to use to compute the underlying pyramid and has to be formed like ``EPSG:XXXX``.
+This parameter defines the CRS to use when computing the underlying pyramid.
+Format: ``EPSG:XXXX``.

 TILEMATRIX